 DOE anticipates that the working group will comprise no more than 25 members who represent affected and interested stakeholder groups, at least one of whom must be a member of the ASRAC.
-As required by FACA, the Department will conduct the negotiated rulemaking with particular attention to ensuring full and balanced representation of those interests that may be significantly affected by the proposed rule governing rules of residential central air conditioners energy conservation standards.
-Section 562 of the NRA defines the term interest as "with respect to an issue or matter, multiple parties which have a similar point of view or which are likely to be affected in a similar manner."
-Listed below are parties the Department to date has identified as being "significantly affected" by a proposed rule regarding the energy efficiency of residential central air conditioners.
+As required by FACA, the Department will conduct the negotiated rulemaking with particular attention to ensuring full and balanced representation of those interests that may be significantly affected by the proposed rule governing standards for circulator pumps.
+Section 562 of the NRA defines the term "interest" as "with respect to an issue or matter, multiple parties which have a similar point of view or which are likely to be affected in a similar manner."
+Listed below are parties the Department to date has identified as being "significantly affected" by a proposed rule regarding the energy efficiency of circulator pumps.

-- The Department of Energy - Trade Associations representing manufacturers of central air conditioners and heat pumps - Manufacturers of central air conditioners and heat pumps and

-- component manufacturers and related suppliers - Distributors or contractors selling or installing central air conditioners and heat pumps - Utilities - Energy efficiency/environmental advocacy groups - Consumers
+• The Department of Energy;

+• Trade Associations representing refrigeration system manufacturers of circulator pumps;

+• Manufacturers of circulator pumps system components and related suppliers;

+• Distributors or contractors selling or installers of circulator pumps;

+• Utilities;

+• Energy efficiency/environmental advocacy groups; and

+• Commercial customers.

-One purpose of this notice of intent is to determine whether Federal regulations regarding central air conditioners and heat pumps will significantly affect interests that are not listed above.
+One purpose of this notice of intent is to determine whether Federal regulations for circulator pumps will significantly affect interests that are not listed above.
 DOE invites comment and suggestions on its initial list of significantly affected interests.

 Members may be individuals or organizations.
-If the effort is to be fruitful, participants on the working group should be able to fully and adequately represent the viewpoints of their respective interests.
+If the effort is to be fruitful, participants in the working group should be able to fully and adequately represent the viewpoints of their respective interests.
 This document gives notice of DOE's process to other potential participants and affords them the opportunity to request representation in the negotiations.
 Those who wish to be appointed as members of the working group, should submit a request to DOE, in accordance with the public participation procedures outlined in the DATES and ADDRESSES sections of this notice of intent.
 Membership of the working group is likely to involve:

-- Attendance at approximately eight (8), one (1) to two (2) day meetings (with the potential for two (2) additional one (1) or two (2) day meetings); - Travel costs to those meetings; and - Preparation time for those meetings.
+• Attendance at approximately eight (8), one (1)- to two (2)-day meetings (with the potential for two (2) additional one (1)- or two (2)-day meetings);

+Travel costs to those meetings; andPreparation time for those meetings.

 Members serving on the working group will not receive compensation for their services.
-Interested parties who are not selected for membership on the working group may make valuable contributions to this negotiated rulemaking effort in any of the following - The person may request to be placed on the working group mailing list and submit written comments as appropriate. - The person may attend working group meetings, which are open to the public; caucus with his or her interest's member on the working group; or even address the working group during the public comment portion of the working group meeting. - The person could assist the efforts of a workgroup that the working group might establish.
+Interested parties who are not selected for membership on the working group may make valuable contributions to this negotiated rulemaking effort in any of the following ways:

+• The person may request to be placed on the working group mailing list and submit written comments as appropriate.

+• The person may attend working group meetings, which are open to the public; caucus with his or her interest's member on the working group; or even address the working group during the public comment portion of the working group meeting.

+• The person could assist the efforts of a workgroup that the working group might establish.